Paper manufacturing: In the loop with cloud-based managed service

 Process optimization using Control Performance Analytics (CPA)

 For optimal product quality and uninterrupted production, the company relies on ongoing process optimization, which includes reliably monitoring the control loops.
 That’s where the MindSphere application Control Performance Analytics (CPA) comes into play.
 This cloud-based managed service enables reaction-free analysis and optimization of control loops.
-The relevant data is collected in Simatic PCS 7 or another process control system and transferred either directly to the cloud or as a file to cloud-based IoT operating systems like MindSphere via a secure connection.
+The relevant data is collected in Simatic PCS 7 or another process control system and transferred either directly to the cloud or, via a secure connection, as a file to MindSphere, the leading industrial IoT as a service solution.

 Automatic improvements during ongoing operation

 The control loop states are analyzed using an automatic KPI (key performance indicator) calculation.
 Based on this data, CPA then generates reports and recommendations that also contain automatic calculations of new parameter sets in order to tune control loops without affecting plant operation.

 The company started by successfully testing the solution on ten control loops.
 Since then, 30 controllers have been optimized, and most of the improvements have also been loaded to the control system.
 “In addition to the analyses in CPA, we’re also taking this opportunity to export the data and analyze it locally in-house,” says Wolf.

 With Control Performance Analytics, I can view the parameters for each individual controller with a single mouse click – and that saves a lot of time.Patrick Wolf, Automation Engineer Stock Preparation at Hamburger Containerboard